holgerjs/documentation/Test_AWS_Session_Manager.md

 }
 ```

-This finishes the networking part.
+This concludes the networking part.
 The full terraform configuration can be found within the [network.tf](network.tf) file.

 ## Creating EC2 Instances for Testing